-I recently joined the Cyber and Communications Technologies division of BAE Systems in Arlington, VA.
-There I work on a variety of cybersecurity-related research projects, so far mostly involving networking security.
+I recently joined the mobile team at TwoSix Labs.
+I work there on a variety of cybersecurity-related research projects, so far mostly involving networking security.

 Prior to joining BAE Systems I graduated with Ph.D. from the University of Washington Allen School of Computer Science & Engineering.
 There I studied under Yoshi Kohno and Franzi Roesner in the Security & Privacy Research Lab.
 My thesis focused on digital surveillance: measurements of existing surveillance; systems for circumventing surveillance; and exploration of novel methods of surveillance.